gfx/universal-zopfli-js/README.md

 [google/zopfli](https://github.com/google/zopfli) is a compression library to perform gzip, deflate or zlib compression.

 This library is a JavaScript binding to zopfli with WebAssembly.
-This might be slower than C/C++ extension for zopfli, but because wasm is portable binary its installation is much easier than C/C++ extensions.
+This is slower than native extensions for zopfli, but because wasm is a portable binary format, its installation is much easier than native extensions.

 ## Installation